-- Policies and procedures that describe the process, contents, participants and timing for advanced care planning discussion. - Medical record documentation should include either an advanced directive, medical orders (e.g., Physician Orders for Life Sustaining Treatment POLST Paradigm Program form), or name/phone number of appointed agent(s) in the EMR and will be reviewed at site visit.
+- Policies and procedures that describe the process, contents, participants and timing for advanced care planning discussion.
+Including the specifics to how the practice routinely offers an advance care planning discussion at the initiation of cancer treatment and as appropriate thereafter (progression of disease or change in functional status). - Medical record documentation should include offering an advance care planning discussion.
+If the advance care planning discussion occurs either an advanced directive, medical orders (e.g., Physician Orders for Life Sustaining Treatment POLST Paradigm Program form), or medical durable power of attorney or name/phone number of appointed agent(s) in the EMR and will be reviewed at site visit.
 Decisions made as a result of these conversations must be included in the medical record in a format that it can easily be found by providers not directly part of the oncology care team (e.g., hospitalists on the inpatient service).
-Note: POLST are not intended for everyone; they are for people with serious illnesses or frailty whose health care professionals would not be surprised if they died within the next year, based on their current health status and prognosis. - Policies to be provided at time of application and reviewed at site visit; medical records to be reviewed at site visit.
+Note: POLST are not intended for everyone; they are for people with serious illnesses or frailty whose health care professionals would not be surprised if they died within the next year, based on their current health status and prognosis.